 Students who are enrolled in restricted electives are expected not to drop that elective within one month of the scheduled starting date of that elective, except in extreme circumstances which must be approved in advance by the Director of Medical Student Affairs.
 (See below for a delineation of circumstances that would permit students to be excused.)

 A student who is not excused but who fails to honor his or her commitment will be denied permission to enroll in any courses during the time allocated originally for the restricted elective, whether or not the courses are taken at Brown or at another institution.
 Furthermore, a letter will be entered into the student's permanent file, noting the student's failure to fulfill his or her obligation.

 Students who believe that their absence from the restricted elective should have been excused or permitted but was not may appeal the decision of the Associate Dean to the Appeals and Grievance Committee under the usual rules governing appeals.
 The Appeals and Grievance Committee will make its decision based upon evidence that excusable circumstances did or did not exist (see below).

 Excusable Circumstances Permitting Dropping of Restricted Electives

-- A student may drop a restricted elective without penalty anytime prior to nine months of the starting date of the course by notifying the Clerkship Coordinator in the Office of Medical Student Affairs.
+- A student may drop a restricted elective without penalty anytime prior to one month of the starting date of the course by notifying the Clinical Coordinator in the Office of Medical Student Affairs.

-- A student may drop a restricted elective without penalty if approved by the Associate Dean for Medical Education.
+- A student may drop a restricted elective without penalty if approved by the Director of Medical Student Affairs.
 Approval may be given for the following circumstances: